Tavares scores OT winner as Leafs beat Ducks

 The Leafs led 3-1 in the third Monday, but caved against the Florida Panthers — a team missing its best player in Aleksander Barkov — in a 5-3 loss.

-Toronto’s victory Friday saw the club jump back into a playoff spot in third in the Atlantic Division, a point ahead of Florida, which has a game in hand.
+Toronto’s victory Friday saw the club jump back into a playoff spot in third in the Atlantic Division, a point ahead of Florida, which does have two games in hand.

 “You just take the good and bad,” Matthews said of a win tainted by another squandered lead.
 “We don’t want to get in that position, and it’s been a position that we’ve been falling into quite a bit.”